top of page

 VETERINARY VISIT

-Once your unsupervised Staff/Volunteers/Fosterers have all passed the Knowledge Assessments, the next step is you organising your Vet (or a RVN who works with your Vet) to come round (if you are struggling to find a supportive Vet Practice to do this, we will help you) to check out your premises and also advise/support on any changes (like moving predator/prey further apart).
+Once your unsupervised Staff/Volunteers/Fosterers have all passed the Knowledge Assessments, the next step is you organising your Vet (or a RVN who works with your Vet) to come round.
+[If you are struggling to find a supportive Vet Practice to do this, we will help you.]

 (You can find a template letter to approach your Vet Practice with in the WCB Group in 'files' or contact us to ask for it.
-It is now mandatory that you have the 'Vet Check Report Template' for your Vet/RVN to use as well as a pdf of important questions that your Vet/RVN will need to ask you about your premises - we will send you these documents when you have passed your KAs - for your Vet/RVN to fill in, as that is proving to be a great way to help your Vet/RVN fill out a thorough report and know what to look for and ask questions about).
+It is mandatory that you have the 'Vet Check Report Template' for your Vet/RVN to fill in as well as a pdf of important questions that your Vet/RVN will need to ask you about your premises - we will send you these documents when you have passed your KA - as that is proving to be a great way to help your Vet/RVN fill out a thorough report and know what to look for and ask questions about).

 IF YOU ARE A 'CENTRE'